irsl/jackson-rce-via-spel/README.md

 via Spring application contexts and expressions

 # Context
-The Jackson-databind project has a feature called default-typing.
+The Jackson-databind project has a feature called default-typing (not enabled by default).
 When the target class has some polymorph fields inside (such as interfaces, abstract classes or the Object base class), the library can include type info into the JSON structure and use that info at unmarshalling.
 This  can be dangerous when the input is controlled by an attacker and the target class contains a field of type Object or something general (like Comparable).

 How likely this is?
 I'm naive, so I hope Java developers don't degrade a type-safe language to the level of an interpreted type-unsafe language by (ab)using Objects as base classes...
 But I wouldn't be surprised if one day some huge enterprise